sabine33/Woocommerce-Shipping-Charge-Based-on-Location/readme.md

-# woocommerce_sms_on_order
-Woocommerce SMS on order using aakash SMS API
+# Woocommerce SMS on order

-Add this plugin to integrate SMS on order feature in your woocommerce application.
-Currently I am using Aakash SMS, feel free to use other platforms.
+Woocommerce custom charge based on Locations

+This plugin helps you to have custom charge based on location.
+Currently the location and charge is defined here in code.
+I'll add an option to add charges for UI later.
+Feel free to make any customizations.
+Adding Custom Dropdown for cities=>Detecting changes in city => Custom flat rate based on location